pankajyadav05/cto-gitforce-eval/README.md

 ---

 ## Objective
-Develop a full-stack application for managing members, with a React frontend using Tanstack Table for data display and a Node.js backend with Express for data manipulation.
+Develop a full-stack application for managing members, with a React frontend Table for data display and a Node.js backend with Express for data manipulation.
 Finally, deploy the frontend to AWS S3 static web hosting.

 ## Backend Tasks